 - Painful sexual intercourse

-In its July alert, the FDA warned that serious vaginal mesh complications following POP repair are not rare.
+The FDA previously warned that serious vaginal mesh complications following POP repair are not rare.
 The agency’s review of medical studies indicated that about 10 percent of women who had surgical mesh transvaginally implanted for POP repair experienced erosion within 12 months.
 The FDA also said it was “not clear that transvaginal POP repair with mesh is any more effective than traditional [transvaginal surgery without mesh] … and may expose patients to greater risk.